hulluP/MvvmNavigation/README.md

-# CollectionViewMemLeak
+# Navigation in mvvmCross
-memleak in Collection View
+code for understanding on how to navigate